Video of the Hermen's Hermits singing the song There's a kind of hush (all over the world)

 The Carpenters version

-"...one of Karen's and my favorite songs from the '60s.
+Nine years later, the song was a worldwide smash for The Carpenters, who extended the title to include almost the entire first line of the lyric: "There's a Kind of Hush (All Over the World)".
+However, Richard Carpenter explained in the liner notes to the Carpenters' 2004 best-of compilation, Gold, that although he and Karen Carpenter loved the song, he was not particularly pleased with how their remake turned out:"...one of Karen's and my favorite songs from the '60s.
 In hindsight, however, even though our version was a hit, I wish we'd never recorded it.
 Here are three reasons why: (1) The original was, and is, perfectly fine.
 (2) Our foray into the oldies should have ended with the medley featured on side 2 of [the duo's hit LP] Now & Then, 1973.
 (3) The use of a synthesizer in some of our recordings has not worn well with me, on this track, or just about any other track on which I used it."

 The Carpenters took "There's a Kind of Hush (All Over the World)" to #12 on the Hot 100 chart in 1976 (see 1976 in music).
 The single also became their thirteenth #1 on the adult contemporary chart.